sylabs/singularity-userdocs/oci_runtime.rst

 * ``--apply-cgroups``, and the ``--cpu*``, ``--blkio*``, ``--memory*``, ``--pids-limit`` flags to apply resource limits.

-Features that are not yet supported include but not limited to:
+Features that are not yet supported include but are not limited to:

 * Custom ``--security`` options.